-Most people know about the area due to the annual sporting event that is the famous tennis tournament.
-However, tennis isn’t all that makes the area an amazing place to visit, and to live.
+Most people know about Wimbledon because of the annual sporting extravaganza that is the Wimbledon tennis tournament.
+But tennis isn’t all that makes Wimbledon an amazing place to visit, and to live.
 It has two desirable sections (the village and the town) each with their own unique architecture and feel.
-In both areas you can find eateries, pubs, bars, shops and sports and leisure facilities.
-It is a leafy, relaxed suburb ideal for people who want to live in easy travelling distance of key parts of London, all whilst enjoying a ‘country style’ pace of life.
+In both areas, and in the rest of Wimbledon, you can find eateries, pubs, bars, shops and recreational facilities.
+It’s a leafy, relaxed suburb ideal for people wanting to live within excellent travelling distance of London, all whilst enjoying a ‘country style’ pace of life.

 If you’re looking to move to Wimbledon, this guide will help get you started with key tips and information you need for a low-stress move to this gorgeous part of London:

 Wimbledon is a well-known village within London that is often thought of as the ‘perfect British village’.
 It is beautiful, has gorgeous unique shops and stunning period architecture so it’s no surprise that the area is very wealthy and attracts buyers with enough money to get a piece of all the action.